acschaefer/ple/README.md

 | `evalexp` | Calculate various figures of merits from the results. |
 | `ploteval` | Create the evaluation plots. |

-Most of these scripts assume that the `matlab` folder is the MATLAB run directory.
 After running `evalexp`, individual results can be plotted using the function [`inspectresult`](matlab/script/inspectresult.m), e.g. `inspectresult(1,1,1,1)`.
 See function help for details.
 Note that the `.mat` files containing the results from the above steps are already present in the `output` folder, such that any of the steps can be directly executed.